apache/arrow/docs/source/cpp/streaming_execution.rst

    checking whether grouping keys are provided)
 - This expedites integration with out-of-library extensions.
 For example "scan" nodes are implemented in the separate ``libarrow_dataset.so`` library.
-- Since the class is not referencable outside the Translation Unit in which it is defined, compilers can optimize more aggressively.
+- Since the class is not referencable outside the translation unit in which it is defined, compilers can optimize more aggressively.

 Factories of :class:`ExecNode` can be retrieved by name from the registry.